 25 comfortable rooms with a unique design ranging from 30 to 100 square meters.
 There is a restaurant serving healthy organic food.
 The price includes: breakfast, unlimited access to the spa and fitness center, parking; Wi-Fi.
 Oktyabrskaya (October) Square, 12-a.
 Phones: +38 067 567 44 86, +38 056 37 37 337.

 Hotel “Axelhof”.
-New modern 12-storey hotel located in a business district of the city.
+A new modern 12-storey hotel located in a business district of the city.
 44 comfortable rooms with all the amenities, Wi-Fi.
-Some of the rooms are equipped for people with disabilities.
+There are special rooms equipped for people with disabilities.
 There are also rooms for non-smokers.

 Hotel “Menorah”.
 It is located in the heart of the city, in one of the seven towers of the Jewish center “Menorah”.
 The hotel has “Shabbat” system allowing guests to adhere to the Judaic religious traditions.